Medical Benefits Overview

 Common Cost Tiers:

-- Log in to your CVS Caremark account and search by drug name and ZIP code for pricing
+• Nonformulary Generic: Pricing varies.
+For accurate cost estimates, log in to your CVS Caremark account and search by drug name and ZIP code.

-- Log in to your CVS Caremark account and search by drug name and ZIP code for pricing
+• Nonformulary Brand: Pricing varies.
+Use your CVS Caremark account to search by drug name and ZIP code for current pricing.

 Additional Information: